GabrielleYnara/choose-your-own-adventure/readme.md

 # Choose Your Own Adventure!

-For this lab, we'll be using most everything we've learned on JavaScript so far.
+For this hw, we'll be using most everything we've learned on JavaScript so far.
 Your task will to be create a Choose-Your-Own-Adventure-style game.
 Choose Your Own Adventure, for those who have never heard of it, was a genre of books that would address the reader in the second person and prompt them to make different choices.

 > **Example**
 > *You are walking down the road and a hungry-looking dog comes up to you, sniffing for treats.
 You have a cracker wrapped in plastic in your pocket.
 Do you feed the dog?*